getredash/redash/CONTRIBUTING.md

 - Please follow existing code style.
 We use PEP8 for Python and sensible style for Javascript.

 ### Documentation

+The project's documentation can be found at [docs.redash.io](http://docs.redash.io/).
+The [documentation sources](https://github.com/getredash/redash/tree/master/docs) are managed along with the code and to contribute edits / new pages, you can use GitHub's interface.
+Click the "Edit on GitHub" link on the documentation page to quickly open the edit interface.

+The pages are written in *reStructuredText* format, which is very similar to Markdown.

+## Additional Notes

+### Release Method

+We publish a stable release every ~2 months, although the goal is to get to a stable release every month.
+You can see the change log on [GitHub releases page](http://github.com/getredash/redash/releases).

+Every build of the master branch updates the latest *RC release*.
+These releases are usually stable, but might contain regressions and therefore recommended for "advanced users" only.

+When we release a new stable release, we also update the *latest* Docker image tag, the EC2 AMIs and GCE images.

 ## Code of Conduct